mairadanielaferrari/bitnami-project/README.md

 # Bitnami Project - Jenkins Pipeline

-One Paragraph of project description goes here

-## Getting Started

-The intention of this README is to explain the architecture used to define the following assignment:
+The intention of this README is to explain the architecture implemented to resolve the following assignment:

-Deploy a Jenkins instance and install any plugin that may be needed to address the next bullet points.
+1. Deploy a Jenkins instance and install any plugin that may be needed to address the next bullet points.

 2. Obtain periodically the list of containerized applications (The list of applications we